Dancing Has Some Serious Health Benefits

 The dance program is a program called BAILAMOS©, a culturally-tailored, community-based lifestyle intervention developed at the University of Illinois at Chicago by David X. Marquez and Miguel Mendez, included four different dance styles — merengue, bachata, cha-cha and salsa – led by the dance instructor, with more complex choreography as the program progressed.

 Increasing physical activity is one of the key 2020 Impact Goals of the American Heart Association, which calls for all adults to get a minimum of 150 minutes of moderate physical activity or at least 75 minutes of vigorous physical activity (or a combination of both) each week.
-Regular physical activity has been shown to significantly reduce the risk of heart disease, stroke, type 2 diabetes and complications associated with advancing age as well as improve balance, mobility and reduce stress.
+Regular physical activity has been shown to significantly reduce the risk of heart disease, stroke, type 2 diabetes, and complications associated with advancing age as well as improve balance, and mobility, and reduce stress.

 Dancing could have many more health implications, too.
 Vásquez said the research team is interested in testing whether BAILAMOS© can help older Latinos already experiencing mild cognitive impairment.
 “We are interested in using magnetic resonance imaging (MRI) to see if dancing positively affects their brains,” she said.